fastfetch-cli/fastfetch-wiki/Modules-PublicIp.md

 - **The request is sent while the configuration is parsed, not when the module runs.**
   `ffPreparePublicIp()` issues the HTTP request as soon as the module is seen in the config (or in `--gen-config`-style preparsing), and the response is only read later, when the module is actually printed.
-A run that aborts before reaching the module still performed the request. `Modules/Weather` is built the same way, so the two modules share this timing.
+A run that aborts before reaching the module still performed the request. `Modules-Weather` is built the same way, so the two modules share this timing.
 - **The default service only speaks plain HTTP on port 80.** There is no fallback and no retry; if the network blocks it, the module reports the connection error.
 A custom `url` also has to be plain